-In front of the house enjoy a patio area to sunbathe, barbecue and eat outside on a hot summers day or night, and enjoy your complimentary bottle of Anglesey Wine.
+In front of the house enjoy a patio area to sunbathe, barbecue and eat outside on a hot summers day or night, and enjoy your complimentary bottle of red or white wine or cava.

 Not that you need to go anywhere from this luxurious location, the Kimnel Arms is Moelfre's local pub, Anne's Pantry provides an award winning standard of dining day or night, and there is Twm Pen Stryd Craft and Tea Shop.

-Even though this is an open plan cottage property, there is a stable door between the spacious main living area and kitchen/dining area and all the upstairs rooms have traditional lockable doors.
+Even though this is an open plan cottage property, there is a traditional stable type door between the spacious main living area and kitchen/dining area and all the upstairs rooms have traditional doors.

 The cottage has its own patio with BBQ table chairs and sun umbrella for enjoying the breathtaking views whilst eating outside or enjoying the sunset and warm evening light.